lealceldeiro/gems/README.md

 * Making a class a singleton can make it difficult to test its clients.
 * A single-element enum type is often the best way to implement a singleton.

+### Item 4: Enforce noninstantiability with a private constructor

+* Attempting to enforce noninstantiability by making a class abstract does not work.
+* A class can be made noninstantiable by including a private constructor.